tracim/tracim/frontend_app_file/README.md

 - Build the app as standalone app including all its dependencies
 - Uses [webpack.config.js](./webpack.config.js)
+- To build with source maps: `yarn run build-dev`
 - You might not need this script

 ### build the app optimized (without shared dependencies)